INTRODUCTION

 Environmental enrichment aims to satisfy a cat's need for interaction with its environment..
 This can be done in many ways, some of which suit some cats better than others.
 Cats are notoriously individualistic.
 Some activities involve the owner in active participation, while others just have to be set up and left for the cat to use when it wishes.
 By doing more for their cats, owners also enrich their own lives.

-over a bigger area without the cat seeing them do so.
+Chasing and JumpingSmall fast-moving objects cause the innate chase response in kittens.
+Most mature cats will continue to show it, particularly when they have practiced it all their lives.
+This can be done with small balls, such as practice golf balls that are hollow and have holes in the surface, or items such as scrunched up pieces of newspaper, pulled quickly and erratically on the end of a string.
+Some people even tie the objects onto fishing lines and poles so that they can cast out and move the object over a bigger area without the cat seeing them do so.
 Furry, feathery or flapping things are particularly attractive to cats.
 Patches of bright light, such as the reflection from a watch face or mirror, often get cats chasing.
 A hand-held laser pointer that gives a brilliant red spot under any household conditions is a very convenient way of exercising cats.
-Some cats, particularly the younger ones, will jump and strike at soap bubbles,
+Some cats, particularly the younger ones, will jump and strike at soap bubbles, which should be made from non-toxic soap. |

-We can make feeding more natural by getting our cats to search for food and by providing it in a form that needs chewing.
+Feeding We can make feeding more natural by getting our cats to search for food and by providing it in a form that needs chewing.
 If you feed dry food, you could put it in small clumps on the floor progressively farther away from the bowl each day.
-The clumps can eventually be scattered throughout the house in different places each day so that your cat has to search them out.
+The clumps can eventually be scattered throughout the house in different places each day so that your cat has to search them out. |

 Obedience Work